JasonOliverEmaze/my-portfolio/README.md

 # Jason Oliver's Portfolio
 This is my professional portfolio.
-Built using AWS & ReactJS
+Powered by AWS & ReactJS

+## Technologies Used

+Git & Github
+SSH